Consolidated Community Funding Pool

 - Please view the CCFP Calendar for the latest news on the award process.

 - Contractor Information page contains the forms and guidelines for contractors.

 Adobe® Acrobat® is required to view PDF files.

-The Fairfax County Consolidated Community Funding Pool FY 2013 - FY 2014 Request for Proposal (RFP) officially closed on December 5, 2011.
+The Fairfax County Consolidated Community Funding Pool FY 2015 - FY 2016 Request for Proposal (RFP) was released on October 1, 2013.
+The award process is now complete and the next opportunity for application will be in the fall of 2015.
 For your reference, the RFP, Resource Manual and all forms can be viewed via the links below.
-The next opportunity to apply for funding will be in the fall of 2013.

 |Priority||Outcome Statement||Target Funding Percentages|